-Vixen is now comprised of 507 mineral claims totaling 10,230 hectares (25,280 acres).
+Vixen consists of three sub-projects now totaling 10,614 hectares (26,227 acres).

-Vixen lies within the Birch-Uchi greenstone belt, a geological trend located to the northeast of Red Lake that is highly-prospective for new showings of gold mineralization.
+Vixen lies within the Birch-Uchi greenstone belt, a geological trend located to the northeast of Red Lake that is highlyprospective for new showings of gold mineralization.
 Vixen consists of three sub-projects.
 Vixen demonstrates a credible setting for significant gold mineralization.
 In 1991, pristine gold grains were found by the OGS in till samples collected from Vixen South, which is a possible indication of an on-property source.
 Vixen South and Vixen West each lie within 10 kilometres of past-producing gold mines, and each lie within approximately 25 kilometres from the Springpole gold deposit ("Springpole") owned by First Mining Gold Corp., which hosts an indicated mineral resource estimated at 139.1 million tonnes containing 4.67 million ounces of gold and 24.19 million ounces silver at an average grade of 1.04 grams/tonne gold and 5.4 grams/tonne silver1.
 Vixen North is located approximately 6 kilometres northwest of Springpole near other high-grade gold deposits and hosts historical showings in surface trenching with gold values ranging up to 9.5 grams/tonne gold2.

-- 1. Springpole Indicated Mineral Resource Estimate was calculated by SRK Consulting (Canada) Inc. in "Preliminary Economic Assessment Update for the Springpole Gold Project, Ontario, Canada" dated June 6, 2017 (Arseneau, et al.); - 2.
+- 1. Springpole Indicated Mineral Resource Estimate was calculated by SRK Consulting (Canada) Inc. in "Preliminary Economic Assessment Update for the Springpole Gold Project, Ontario, Canada" dated June 6, 2017 (Arseneau, et al); - 2.
 "Brengold Prospect" Trenching was carried out by Brengold Mines Limited in 1934 and is described in 46th Annual Report of the Ontario Department of Mines, Vol. XLVI, Part VII, pages 25-26.